Nose Bleeds at Night: Causes and Prevention

 5. Medication Side Effects

-Some medications, such as antihistamines and decongestants, can dry out your nasal membranes and make you more likely to get a nosebleed.
+Some medications, such as antihistamines and decongestants, can dry out your nasal passages and make you more likely to get severe nosebleeds.
 Both prescription and over-the-counter medications can cause this side effect.

 6. Excessive Alcohol Use